FlowFuse/website/src/handbook/company/security/access-control.md

 Exceptions will be made for business reasons to keep particular repositories private.
 Access to private repositories on GitHub will be based on business need and role.

+## Password Policy

+All FlowForge system passwords must meet industry standards and best practices.
+Where possible, systems shall be configured to enforce these standards.

+ - Minimum length of 8 characters, with a mix of letters, numbers, symbols and case.
+ - Passwords must not be reused between systems
+ - Passwords may only be stored in the company provided password vault, 1Password.

 ---
 Policy derived from [JupiterOne/security-policy-templates](https://github.com/JupiterOne/security-policy-templates) ([CC BY-SA 4 license](https://creativecommons.org/licenses/by-sa/4.0/)) and [Vanta](https://vanta.com)